fastlater/opendata-us-nij-rtcfc/README.md

 <a name="cfs"></a>
 ## The Calls-for-service dataset (CFS)
 The Calls-for-service dataset and map is made available on the [National Institute of Justice Real-Time Crime Forecasting Challenge](http://nij.gov/funding/Pages/fy16-crime-forecasting-challenge.aspx).
-CFS records are provided by the Portland Police Bureau (PPB) for the period of March 1, 2012 through February 28, 2017.
+CFS records are being provided by the Portland Police Bureau (PPB) for the period of March 1, 2012 through February 28, 2017.

 ### Coverage Period
 The initial data release covered the March 2012 to July 2016 period.
 This project will be updated as new data is made available by NIJ for subsequent months.